apache/kylin/website/_docs/install/index.md

 ### HDFS folder structure
 Kylin will generate files on HDFS.
-The root folder is "/kylin/", but will have the second level folder for each Kylin cluster, named with the metadata table name, by default it is "kylin_metadata" (can be customized in `conf/kylin.properties`).
+The default root directory is "kylin/", and then the metadata table name of kylin cluster will be used as the second layer directory name, and the default is "kylin_metadata"(can be customized in `conf/kylin.properties`)

-Usually, there are at least these four kind of directories under `/kylin/kylin_metadata`: `cardinality`, `coprocessor`, `kylin-job_id`, `resources`.
-1. `cardinality`: the output folder of the cardinality calculation job when Kylin loads a Hive table.
-It can be cleaned when there is no job running;
-2. `coprocessor`: the folder that Kylin puts HBase coprocessor jar file.
-Please do not delete it.
-3. `kylin-job_id`: the cubing job's output folder.
-Please keep them; if need a cleanup, follow the [storage cleanup guide](/docs/howto/howto_cleanup_storage.html).
-4. `resources`: the metadata entries that too big to persisted in HBase (e.g, a dictionary or table snapshot); Please do not delete it; if need a cleanup, follow the [cleanup resources from metadata](/docs/howto/howto_backup_metadata.html)
-5. `jdbc-resources`: similar as `resources`, only appeared when using MySQL as the metadata storage。
+Generally, `/kylin/kylin_metadata` directory stores data according to different projects, such as data directory of "learn_kylin" project is `/kylin/kylin_metadata/learn_kylin`, which usually includes the following subdirectories:
+1.`job_tmp`: store temporary files generated during the execution of tasks.
+2.`parquet`: the cuboid file of each cube.
+3.`table_snapshot`: stores the dimension table snapshot.